What is the Child Care WAGE$® Program?

 The Child Care WAGE$® Program provides education-based salary supplements to low paid teachers, directors and family child care educators working with children ages birth to five.
 The program is designed to increase retention, education and compensation.
 The Child Care WAGE$® Program is a funding collaboration between your local Smart Start partnership and the Division of Child Development and Early Education (DCDEE).

 Who is eligible to receive a salary supplement?

 Any child care professional earning at or below the income cap selected by the funding partnership may be eligible to participate.
 A partnership may choose one of three income cap options: $15, $17 or $19 per hour.
-Bonuses received from the employer will be included in calculations to determine hourly rate.
-COVID-19 bonuses are not counted.
 The supplement recipient must work with children ages birth to five at least 10 hours per week in a licensed child care program in a participating county and must have a level of education appearing on the Child Care WAGE$® supplement scale.
 Partnerships may also elect not to fund administrative time, level two education or time worked in a site with fewer than three or four stars.